-The project has been evaluated using a discounted cash flow (DCF) analysis.
+The Project has been evaluated using a discounted cashflow (DCF) analysis.
 Cash inflows consist of annual revenue projections for the mine.
-Cash outflows such as capital, including the two years of preproduction costs, operating costs, taxes, and royalties are subtracted from the inflows to arrive at the annual cash flow projections.
+Cash outflows such as capital, including the two years of preproduction costs, operating costs, taxes, and royalties are subtracted from the inflows to arrive at the annual cashflow projections.

-To reflect the time value of money, annual net cash flow (NCF) projections are discounted back to the project valuation date using several discount rates.
+To reflect the time value of money, annual net cashflow (NCF) projections are discounted back to the project valuation date using several discount rates.
 The discount rate appropriate to a specific project depends on many factors, including the type of commodity; and the level of project risks, such as market risk, technical risk and political risk.
-The discounted, present values of the cash flows are summed to arrive at the project's net present value (NPV).
+The discounted, present values of the cashflows are summed to arrive at the project's net present value (NPV).

 In addition to NPV, internal rate of return (IRR) and payback period are also calculated.
 The IRR is defined as the discount rate that results in an NPV equal to zero.
-Cash flows are taken to occur at the end of each period.
+Cashflows are taken to occur at the end of each period.
 Capital cost estimates have been prepared for initial development and construction of the project, and ongoing operations (sustaining capital).

-The resulting net annual cash flows are discounted back to the date of valuation endof-year 2012 dollars, and totalled to determine NPVs at the selected discount rates.
+The resulting net annual cashflows are discounted back to the date of valuation endof-year 2014 dollars, and totalled to determine NPVs at the selected discount rates.
 The IRR is calculated as the discount rate that yields a zero NPV.
 The payback period is calculated as the time needed after the start up of operations to recover the initial capital spent.

-The after-tax NPV at an 8% discount rate over the estimated mine life is CAD\$433 million.
-The after-tax IRR is 16.6%.
-Payback of the initial capital investment is estimated to occur in 4.3 years after the start of production.
+The after-tax NPV at an 8% discount rate over the estimated mine life is \$472 million.
+The after-tax IRR is 19.0%.
+Payback of the initial capital investment is estimated to occur in 3.9 years after the start of production.

-A summary of the financial analysis in US\$ is presented as Table 1-8.
-The same data, using Canadian dollars, are shown in Table 1-9.
+A summary of the financial analysis in US\$ is presented as Table 1-9.
+The same data, using Canadian dollars, are shown in Table 1-10.

-1.26 Sensitivity Analysis
+1.27 Sensitivity Analysis

-Sensitivity analysis was performed on the base case net cash flow and examined sensitivity to metal price, operating costs, capital costs and exchange rates.
+Sensitivity analysis was performed on the base case net cashflow and examined sensitivity to metal price, operating costs, capital costs and exchange rates.
 Figure 1-1 summarizes the sensitivities in the after-tax scenario.
-The project is most sensitive to changes in metal prices and exchange rates, less sensitive to changes in capital costs, and least sensitive to operating cost changes.
-Table 1-10 summarizes the sensitivity to Mo price fluctuations.